the-road-to-graphql/fullstack-apollo-express-postgresql-boilerplate/README.md

 DATABASE_USER=postgres
 DATABASE_PASSWORD=postgres

-SECRET=asdlplplfwfwefwekwself.2342.dawasdq
+TOKEN_SECRET=asdlplplfwfwefwekwself.2342.dawasdq
 ```

-The `SECRET` is just a random string for your authentication.
+The `TOKEN_SECRET` is just a random string for your authentication.
 Keep all these information secure by adding the *.env* file to your *.gitignore* file.
 No third-party should have access to this information.

 #### Testing